-Even with a movie as good as Dancing With Wolves, it would be hard to imagine the Native American cast spending their evenings in tepees, telling stories and working on buffalo hide.
+Even with a movie as good as Dances With Wolves, it would be hard to imagine the Native American cast spending their evenings in tepees, telling stories and working on buffalo hide.
 Everything about The Fast Runner has an authenticity that does not depend on set design.
 It could be a documentary, if it wasn't for the story of a naked man running for his life across a frozen sea.

 Zacharias Kunuk's achievement with his mainly untrained actors is astonishing.
 Even the sexual chemistry works.
 They wear their coats with the fur inside and nothing else, it seems.
 When a man says to a girl, "I wolf you," it means he slips his cold hands under the fur over her warm body.